 - Click the Color bar to select a color for the semi-transparent surfaces and lines in a Glass House view.
-See. - Click Reset to Defaults to restore the default settings used when the Glass House view was first created.
+See "Color Chooser Dialog" on page 17. - Click Reset to Defaults to restore the default settings used when the Glass House view was first created.